HEPCloud/decisionengine/_sources/install.rst.txt

 * Start decisionengine service and check its status::

-    # For RPM installations:
+    # For RPM installations as root:
     systemctl start decisionengine
     sleep 5
     systemctl status decisionengine
-    # For PIP installations:
+    # For PIP installations as decisionengine:
     decisionengine --no-webserver &
     sleep 5
     de-client --status

 **- Submit a test job**
+Finally you can submit a test job to trigger Glidein requests and test the system.

 * Switch to ``decisionengine`` user and make sure channel and sources are ``STEADY``::